Vasistera™

 Limited noninvasive prenatal testing (NIPT)

 Vasistera™ NIPT is a blood-based genetic, prenatal screening test of the pregnant person that screens for common chromosomal conditions that affect a baby’s health.
-Vasistera screens for trisomy 21, trisomy 18, and trisomy 13.
+Vasistera screens for trisomy 21, trisomy 18, trisomy 13, and sex chromosome aneuploidies.
 Fetal sex reporting is optional.
 Vasistera can be performed as early as ten weeks gestation.
 Most results will be returned to your doctor within 5-7 calendar days.

 Like Panorama™, our company’s market-leading NIPT, Vasistera™ NIPT leverages Natera’s unique SNP*-based methodology to analyze cell-free DNA.
-Unlike Panorama™, Vasistera™ NIPT does not report other chromosomal conditions, such as triploidy, sex chromosome aneuploidies, or microdeletions such as 22q11.2 deletion syndrome.
+Unlike Panorama™, Vasistera™ NIPT does not report other chromosomal conditions, such as triploidy, or microdeletions such as 22q11.2 deletion syndrome.

 Vasistera™ NIPT is a screening test, which means that this test does not make a final diagnosis.
 A screen positive result means that your pregnancy has a higher chance of having a specific genetic condition.
 However, you cannot know for sure if your baby has that condition based upon the screening result alone.
 All medical decisions should be made after discussion with your clinician regarding diagnostic testing during the pregnancy, like chorionic villus sampling (CVS) or amniocentesis, or testing the baby after birth.